-Also non-repayable Grants for improving the levels of home insulation are still available to tenants.
+Also non-repayable Grants for improving the levels of home insulation are still available to qualifying tenants.

 What are the MEES and Regulations?

 The Energy Efficiency (Private Rented Property (England & Wales)) Regulations 2015, are often referred to as MEES.
 It is unlawful to let out domestic properties which have an EPC rating of F or G.

 Why were the MEES and Regulations introduced?

-The regulations were made to improve energy efficiency of privately rented homes.
+The regulations were made to improve the energy efficiency of privately rented homes.
 Thus helping to meet UK targets of Carbon emission reductions under the Energy Act 2011.

 Who does MEES affect and when?

 From 1st April 2018, the regulations apply to landlords/property owners upon granting a lease to a new tenant.
 It also applies to lease renewals to an existing tenant.